Noise-induced shallow circuits and absence of barren plateaus: Results

 \subsection{Lack of barren plateaus with non-unital noise, but only the last $\Theta(\log(n))$ layers matter}

 The \emph{barren plateaus phenomenon} \cite{McClean_2018,nibp}, has been considered one of the main hurdles for \emph{variational quantum algorithms} (VQAs)~\cite{Variational}.
 These algorithms involve encoding the solution to a problem in the minimization of a cost function, typically defined in terms of expectation values of observables, with the free parameters for optimization being the gate parameters.
-Barren plateaus are characterized by the phenomenon where the norm of the gradient of the cost function, on average, vanishes exponentially in the number $n$ of qubits.
 Consequently, in the presence of barren plateaus, randomly selecting an instance of the parameterized circuit would overwhelmingly lead to a circuit instance situated within a region of the landscape necessitating an exponential number of measurements to navigate, implying loss of any potential quantum advantage.

 There are two signatures of barren plateaus: exponential concentration of the cost function around a fixed value, and the fact that the norm of the gradient of the cost function is exponentially small.
-We show that both are avoided in the non-unital noise scenario for cost functions made by local observables.
+We show that both are avoided in the non-unital noise scenario for cost functions made by local observables, in stark constrast with the noiseless~\cite{McClean_2018} and unital~\cite{nibp} scenario.
 However, we will see that this absence of barren plateaus is only due to the last $\Theta(\log(n))$ layers of the circuit, while the gradient contribution coming from the preceding layers is negligible.
 This is essentially a consequence of what we have explored in the preceding sections: we are working with circuits that exhibit an effective logarithmic depth.